ResearchOS/dagpiler/docs/Packaging/creating_packages.md

 5. Write the TOML files that define your data processing pipeline components.
 For more information on the types of TOML files, see the [Types of TOML Files](toml_files.md) page.

-6. Compile the TOML files into a Directed Acyclic Graph (DAG) as a NetworkX MultiDiGraph object using the `dagpiler compile` command line command.
+6. Compile the TOML files into a Directed Acyclic Graph (DAG) object using the `dagpiler compile` command line command.
 This command will check the TOML files for errors and compile them into the DAG.

 !!!warning
     No matter how you run the `compile` command, the package name must match a package that has been pip installed in the current folder's virtual environment (.venv).